robabby/robabby.github.io/src/pages/pages/2015-05-01---about/index.md

 ### In the beginning...

 I have always someone driven by creativity and feel.
 Growing up my best friend [Joe](http://joesid.com/) and I were always building and creating things.
 Someday I may write a post detailing the rocket car we built using [LEGO Technics](https://www.amazon.com/LEGO-Technic-Rally-42077-Building/dp/B075QZMNY8/) & [Hobby Rocket Engines](https://en.wikipedia.org/wiki/Model_rocket).
 We loved to draw, and thought for certain we would make a video game someday (which could totally still happen).
 Moving into High School I began to discover writing, and started writing short stories and poetry.
-In 2002 I was nominated for Poet of the Year by the now dead Poetry.com for my poem [Breathe](/poetry/breathe).
+In 2002 at 19 years old I was nominated for Poet of the Year by the now dead Poetry.com for my poem [Breathe](/poetry/breathe).

 ### Livin' the dream